Social Constructions of Autism-Related Movements

 the problems of women as stemming from a lack of meaning due to domestic activities, which are seen as a type of "confinement."

-- Womanism: This term refers to distinctively
+- Womanism or Womynism: This term refers to distinctively

 African-American perspectives on feminism.
 Many proponents have argued that dominant modes of feminism have been geared to middle class white women.

-called "difference feminism" and accepts the existence of a feminine essence (essentialism or ontological realism) which differs from the masculine essence.
-It includese "new feminism" (emphasizing equality with men as well as difference), which is a common perspective within the Roman Catholic Church.
+- Cultural Feminism: It is a type of “difference feminism” and accepts the existence of a feminine essence (essentialism or ontological realism) which differs from the masculine essence.
+It includese “new feminism" (emphasizing equality with men as well as difference), which is a common perspective within the Roman Catholic Church.
 An important book related to cultural feminism was

 Betty Friedan's The Feminine Mystique (1963).